Huntsville, Alabama: Geography

-This city is located at (34.6934098, -86.5607619).
 According to the United States Census Bureau, the city has a total area of 225.17 sqmi, of which 223.63 sqmi is land and 1.54 sqmi, is water as of 2023.
 According to the City of Huntsville Statistics, the city has a total area of 226.62 sqmi, of which 225.09 sqmi is land and 1.54 sqmi, is water as of 2024.

-Huntsville has grown through recent annexations west into Limestone County by 21.5 mi2) in the early 2000s, and south into Morgan County with 1.03 sqmi in 2018.
+Huntsville has grown through recent annexations west into Limestone County by 21.5 mi2 in the early 2000s, and south into Morgan County with 1.03 sqmi in 2018.
 Huntsville also expanded over 1,000 acres into Marshall County in 2025 near Hobbs Island, making Huntsville the only municipality in Alabama to be located in 4 counties.
 Huntsville is so large in fact that its easternmost point and westernmost point are 32.1 mi apart and its northernmost point and southernmost point are 25.67 mi apart as of September 2025.

 Huntsville has the 29th largest land area in the United States for cities with a population over 100,000.
 Huntsville has borders surrounding both the cities of Madison and Triana.
 Huntsville also borders the cities of Decatur, Athens, Owens Cross Roads, the town of Mooresville as well as the census-designated places of Moores Mill, Meridianville, Lacey's Spring, and Redstone Arsenal.

 Situated in the Tennessee River valley, Huntsville is partially surrounded by several plateaus, large hills, and mountains.
 These plateaus are associated with the Cumberland Plateau.
 Monte Sano Mountain (Spanish for "Mountain of Health") is the most notable and is east of the city, along with Round Top (Burritt), Chapman, Huntsville, and Green mountains.
 Others are Wade Mountain to the north, Rainbow Mountain to the west, and Weeden and Madkin mountains on the Redstone Arsenal property in the south.
 Brindley Mountain is visible in the south across the Tennessee River.

 As with other areas along the Cumberland Plateau, the land around Huntsville is karst in nature.
 The city was founded around the Big Spring, which is a typical karst spring.
 Many caves perforate the limestone bedrock underneath the surface, as is common in karst areas.
 The National Speleological Society is headquartered in Huntsville.